Tech-Trailblazers/googone-com-documentation/README.md

-# 🌐 GoogOne SDS / MSDS Documentation
+# 🌐 GooGone SDS / MSDS Documentation

 > “Transparency in chemicals.
 Safety in knowledge.”

-This repository is a community-driven collection of **Safety Data Sheets (SDS / MSDS)** and related safety documentation for **GoogOne** products.
+This repository is a community-driven collection of **Safety Data Sheets (SDS / MSDS)** and related safety documentation for **GooGone** products.
 Our goal is to make chemical safety information open, structured, and useful — for families, educators, researchers, first responders, and innovators.

 ---